Bit.Trip Beat: WiiWare release

-IGN's Lucas M. Thomas named it the eighth best WiiWare game, noting the fact that Pong creator Ralph Baer had played Bit.Trip Beat as evidence of its quality.
+IGNs Lucas M. Thomas named it the eighth best WiiWare game, noting the fact that Pong creator Ralph Baer had played Bit.Trip Beat as evidence of its quality.
 He also compared it to Nintendo's Art Style series, calling it addictive and a good value, but also brief.
 IGN also featured it as a part of their "WiiWare Showcase" series, describing it as a "quick trip to a catchy musical game."
 Authors Jeff and Steve Fulton noted Bit.Trip Beat as a good example of a "post-retro game".
 They later note that it isn't appropriate to call it Pong, as while it shares some elements, it is very different.
 They also noted that, sans the visual and audio enhancements, it succeeds as a post-retro game as being an idea that could have been accomplished on the Atari 2600, but with the rhythmic premise, would make it impossible back in the day.
 Bit.Trip Beat was awarded with "The Michael Jackson Award for Best Video Game Music" by PC World, praising the game's use of sound effects to enhance the music.
-By the first half of 2009, Destructoid's Chad Concelmo named Bit.Trip Beat one of the best games of the year, as well as four other Destructoid editors.
+By the first half of 2009, Destructoids Chad Concelmo named Bit.Trip Beat one of the best games of the year, as well as four other Destructoid editors.

 Later releases

 The PC version has received fairly positive reception as well.
 Gamezebo described it as a combination of Pong and Guitar Hero, commenting that the combination of Pong-like gameplay and rhythmic gameplay usually "works beautifully".
 While describing its gameplay as "simple yet addictive" and its aesthetics as "primitive yet beautiful", they criticized the game length, high difficulty level, and a lack of multi-player.
 They also noted that the Wii version was superior.
 Indie Games' Tim W. featured the Windows and Mac OS X versions as part of the web site's Best Of Indie Games feature.
 Fellow Indie Games editor Michael Rose strongly suggested buying it, describing it as a "far more insane" version of Pong.
 However, he did criticize it for having few, long levels that could be difficult for people who have difficulty keeping focus.
 Mobile gaming developer Zach Cage called Bit.Trip Beat one of his favourite games released in the past 10 years.
-IGN's Charles Onyett called it "fluid and creative", though deriding its high level of difficulty.
+IGNs Charles Onyett called it "fluid and creative", though deriding its high level of difficulty.
 He praised the game for its aesthetics, calling the music "catchy" and the visuals "irresistible" to long-time gamers, though feeling that the graphics can get distracting at times.
 He also praised the developers for the inclusion of online leaderboards.